ansys/pyfluent/doc/source/user_guide/meshing_workflows.rst

 Using the fault-tolerant meshing workflow
 -----------------------------------------
-This simple example shows how you can use the fault-tolerant meshing workflow.
+This simple example shows how you use the fault-tolerant meshing workflow.

 Import CAD and part management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~